 - 8 large eggs

-- 1 small red bell pepper small dice
+- 1 small red bell pepper seeded and diced small

 - 1/2 tsp garlic salt